Please send me information about this trip

-08:30 AM Pickup from hotel and drive about 30-40 min to Chinchero, home to the famous colonial style church and archaeological ruins and the backdrop for Qechua women & girls who demonstrate traditional dyeing and weaving.
-(One of the best indigenous markets is on Sunday in Chinchero) Continue 20 KM to the greenhouse ruins of Moray to learn about the sophisticated botanical practices of the Inca.
+08:30 AM Adios driver and tour guide will pickup from hotel and drive about 30-40 min to Chinchero, home to the famous colonial style church and archaeological ruins, and the backdrop for Qechua women & girls who demonstrate traditional dyeing and weaving.
+Continue 20 KM to the geologic sinkhole ruins of Moray to explore the concentric terraces of one of the most sophisticated Inca landscape masterpieces whose purpose is still unknown to this day.
 Then drive about 11 KM over dirt roads to Maras Terraced Salt Ponds.
 Here you learn how salt is harvested and the importance of salt for economic exchange since Inca times.
 Each town offers its own unique view of life and traditions established long ago.
-Finally arrive in Ollantaytambo, the oldest still-occupied town in Peru where you visit the prominent ruins overlooking the Sacred Valley.
-Arrive at hotel for checkin.
+Finally arrive in Ollantaytambo, the oldest still-occupied town in Peru where you checkin to your hotel.
 Dine in local restaurant of your choice.
-(B)
+Pack a small bag to take on the train and store your excess luggage at the hotel in Ollantaytambo.

 Day 5: Cusco